 - Add about 1 tbsp EVOO to a hot pan and dump in the beans with some garlic salt and other spices (your taste).
 Cook for a minute, stirring, and mash well with a wooden spoon.

-- Spread the beans in a greased (cooking spray works well) 9x13in pan.
+- Spread the beans in a greased (cooking spray works well) 9x13in baking dish.
 Place uncovered in the oven while you prepare the rest (about 5-8 minutes).

-- Saute the peppers, onions, and mushrooms in a pan until hot but still a bit crisp (I like to reuse the sausage pan, but without the grease)
+- Saute the peppers, onions, spinach, and mushrooms in a skillet until hot but still a bit crisp (I like to reuse the sausage pan, but without the grease)

-- Scramble your eggs in a bowl and add the coconut milk and some herbs and spices, blending well.
+- Whisk your eggs in a bowl and add the coconut milk and some herbs and spices, blending well.

-- Throw the sausage and veggies into the pan, over the slightly-cooked beans.
+- Throw the sausage and veggies into the baking dish, over the slightly-cooked beans.
 Pour the eggs on top of it all.